xiyuanbao/kgb/content/authors/tkempley/_index.md

 - Alumni
 ---

 Tomos Kempley is a PhD student under the supervision of Prof. Carolina Lithgow-Bertelloni at University College London.
+He also did his M.Sci 4th year project with Carolina during 2010-2012 at University College London.

 Click to see his [link at UCL](https://www.ucl.ac.uk/earth-sciences/people/research-students/tomos-kempley).